 Option A: For those who seek support for two conferences per year (one per semester):

 The maximum reimbursement will be 75 percent of reimbursable expenses, not to exceed $600 for domestic travel or 75 percent of reimbursable expenses, not to exceed $900 for international travel per conference per year.

 Option B: For those who seek funding for only one conference per year:

 If faculty choose to make only one trip in a given year, they will be eligible for 75 percent of reimbursable expenses, not to exceed $900 for domestic travel or 75 percent of reimbursable expenses, not to exceed $1,350 for international travel.

 Domestic travel is defined to include all conference sites in the following countries:

 Group travel by motor vehicle will be evaluated separately for possible reimbursement.
 All group funding proposals should be submitted directly to the dean.
 The chairpersons collectively will evaluate these proposals before reviewing individual proposals for travel reimbursement.
 The amount of reimbursement for group travel will be as outlined below:

-When available, groups should request and utilize state vehicles from the university motor pool.
 For groups traveling by private car, reimbursement will be one-half (½) of the mileage rate to the driver of the vehicle; 50 percent reimbursement of per diem and hotel/motel charges; and one-half (½) of the conference registration fee.
 In any case, the maximum reimbursement is $200 per person.